Shooting Star Oil Candlestick Pattern

 Analysis of Inverted Hammer Oil Candlestick

-Stop orders for the buy crude oil trades should be set a few pips below the lowest crude crude oil trading price on the recent low.
+Stop orders for the buy crude oil trades should be set few pips below the lowest crude trading price on the recent low.

-An inverted hammer is named so because it signifies that the oil market is hammering out a bottom.
+An inverted hammer is named so because it signifies that the oil market is hammering out a bottoms.

 Shooting Star Candlestick

 This is a bearish reversal candle pattern.
-It occurs at the top of a market trend.
+It forms at the top of a market trend.

 Shooting Star Candle